Go Direct to -

 it appropriate to add what I am able.

-long tradition like the RN of singing, in the foc'sle and ashore when
+long tradition of singing, in the foc'sle and ashore when

 in groups and of course no more apparent that in the exhibition of its